awsdocs/aws-secrets-manager-docs/doc_source/rotating-secrets-lambda-function-customizing.md

-# Understanding and Customizing Your Lambda Rotation Function<a name="rotating-secrets-lambda-function-customizing"></a>
+# Understanding and customizing your Lambda rotation function<a name="rotating-secrets-lambda-function-customizing"></a>

-For details about Lambda rotation functions , see [Overview of the Lambda Rotation Function](rotating-secrets-lambda-function-overview.md)\.
+For details about Lambda rotation functions , see [Overview of the Lambda rotation function](rotating-secrets-lambda-function-overview.md)\.

 If you choose one of the [supported databases](intro.md#full-rotation-support) for your secret type, AWS Secrets Manager creates and configures the Lambda rotation function for you\.
-You can enable rotation for those databases by following the steps in [Enabling Rotation for an Amazon RDS Database Secret](enable-rotation-rds.md)\.
-However, if you want to create a custom Lambda rotation function for another service, then you must follow the steps in [Enabling Rotation for a Secret for Another Database or Service](enable-rotation-other.md)\.
+You can enable rotation for those databases by following the steps in [Enabling rotation for an Amazon RDS database secret](enable-rotation-rds.md)\.
+However, if you want to create a custom Lambda rotation function for another service, then you must follow the steps in [Enabling rotation for a secret for another database or service](enable-rotation-other.md)\.

 This section describes in detail how the Lambda function operates and how you configure the function to successfully rotate your secrets\.